jarioksa/twinspan/README.md

 described here.
 The splits are based on the first correspondence analysis axis of the current subset which is still further polished to make the dichotomy clearer.
-The first split is made at eigenvalue 0.56, and the pseudospecies best indicating this division are is `ElymrepeC1` (_Elymus repens_ at class value 1).
-It is an indicator of "positive" (or right or second).
+The first split is made at eigenvalue 0.56, and the pseudospecies best indicating this division is `ElymrepeC1` (_Elymus repens_ at class value 1).
+It is an indicator of "positive" (or right or second) group.
 The pseudospecies with minus sign indicate "negative" (or left or first) group.
 The indicator species are summed up for every quadrat (or sampling unit: quadrat is the term used in TWINSPAN).
-The last number after `<` gives the threshold score for positive group: if the indicator score is less than 1, the quadrat is in the negative group (2), and if it is 1 (or higher), the quadrat is in the positive group (3).
+The last number after `<` gives the condition for positive group: if the indicator score is less than 1, the quadrat is in the negative group (2), and if it is 1 (or higher), the quadrat is in the positive group (3).
 These groups are again divided with new correspondence analysis, and from group 2 you go